camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates/index.md

 ### Bindings

 The following ways exist to map a custom field to the underlying BPMN 2.0 XML.
-The _mapping result_ in the following section will use `[userInput]` to indicate where the input provided by the user in the `Properties Panel` is set in the BPMN XML.
-As default or if no user input was given, the value specified in `value` will be displayed and used for `[userInput]`. `[]` brackets will be used to indicate where the parameters are mapped to in the XML.
+The **mapping result** in the following section uses `[userInput]` to indicate where the input provided by the user in the `Properties Panel` is set in the BPMN XML.
+As default or if no user input was given, the value specified in `value` is displayed and used for `[userInput]`. `[]` brackets are used to indicate where the parameters are mapped to in the XML.

 Notice that adherence to the following configuration options is enforced by design.
 If not adhering, it logs a validation error and ignores the respective element template.